AllBitsEqual/articles/articles/2021/2021-02-15_Series-DiscordBot-04.md

 ```

 #### EPSILON
 Last but not least, reload the config from the directory and check one last time.
-If everything is fine, execute the callback to continue, otherwise abort with an error.
+If everything is fine, execute the callback to continue and otherwise abort with an error.

 ```javascript
 // File: src/index.js